 AONL members are not alone in their reported concerns.
 An American Nurses Foundation survey conducted in early 2021 showed that 38% felt undervalued and more than half (52%) said work negatively impacted their health and well-being.

 These are only two of the many studies that show how serious the acute care nursing exodus has become and the reasons why nurses are leaving full-time employment.

 Improve retention by creating a healthy culture

 It's clear that nurses are experiencing mental and physical exhaustion.
 Beth Wathen, president of the American Association of Critical-Care Nurses (AACN), shared in a recent conversation with the American Journal of Nursing that hospitals "must make staff well-being a priority."
 There is an urgent need to create a healthy work environment for nurses, as it goes hand-in-hand with a happy and productive workforce.

-Studies show developing and nurturing a positive culture is associated with improved patient outcomes as well as improved employee engagement and retention.
+Studies show developing and nurturing a positive culture is associated with improved employee engagement and retention.

 How can your facility create a healthier work culture?
 Here are a few suggestions from Wathen as well as a few from Team CareRev: